 TGbe editor: Please revise the following paragraphs as shown below [CID 6871, 6191, 6192]

 If a reporting STA affiliated with an MLD transmits a frame that carries a Basic Multi-Link element, which includes a Per-STA Profile subelement that carries the complete profile for a reported STA, then the STA shall set the Complete Profile subfield of the STA Control field in that Per-STA Profile subelement to 1.
-Otherwise the reporting STA shall set the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement to 0.
+Otherwise, the reporting STA shall set the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement to 0 and the profile of the reported STA is defined as partial profile (#6871).

 …

-A STA affiliated with a non-AP MLD shall include, in a (Re)Association Request frame that it transmits, complete profile(s) of other STAs affiliated with the same non-AP MLD as the STA, that are capable of operating on the links which it is requesting to be part of a multi-link setup (also see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup)).
+When a STA affiliated with a non-AP MLD transmits a (Re)Association Request frame, it shall include complete profile(s) of other STAs affiliated with the same non-AP MLD as the transmitting STA, that are capable of operating on the links which the non-AP MLD is requesting to be part of a multi-link setup (also see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup)). (#6191)

-An AP affiliated with an AP MLD shall include, in a (Re)Association Response frame that it transmits, complete profile(s) of other APs affiliated with the same AP MLD as the AP, that are operating on the links which are requested as part of a multi-link setup (also see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup)).
+When an AP affiliated with an AP MLD transmits a (Re)Association Response frame, it shall include complete profile(s) of other APs affiliated with the same AP MLD as the transmitting AP, that are operating on the links which are requested as part of a multi-link setup (also see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup)). (#6192)

 PART III